klutchell/balena-pihole/README.md

 balenaCloud is a free service to remotely manage and update your Raspberry Pi through an online dashboard interface, as well as providing remote access to the Pi-hole web interface without any additional configuation.

+## Hardware required

+- Raspberry Pi 3B/3B+ (Note: this project will not work with the Pi Zero or older devices with < 1GB RAM)
+- 16GB Micro-SD Card (we recommend Sandisk Extreme Pro SD cards)
+- Display (any Raspberry Pi display will work for this project)
+- Micro-USB cable
+- Power supply
+- Case (optional)

 ## Getting Started

 You can one-click-deploy this project to balena using the button below: